 Jilt contacts are categorized into three different statuses:

-- Suppressed.
-Suppressed contacts will only receive transactional emails that they qualify for based on their order activity, unless they were suppressed due to a spam complaint or hard bounce (in which case they will receive no Jilt emails).
+Suppressed.
+Suppressed contacts will only receive order receipts that they qualify for based on their order activity, unless they were suppressed due to a spam complaint or hard bounce (in which case they will receive no Jilt emails).
 Suppressed contacts do not count towards your monthly bill.

-- Archived.
+Archived.
 Archived contacts will receive no emails.
-However, they may move back to active status if they qualify for a transactional or automation email.
+However, they may move back to active status if they qualify for an order receipt or automation email.
 Archived contacts do not count towards your monthly bill.

 When do contacts changes statuses? 🔁